Coated Welding Electrodes: Complete Guide on Selection, Usage, and Proper Storage

 Introduction

-What are coated welding electrodes and what is the function of the coatings?
+What are coated welding electrodes and their functions?

 The stick welding technique, also known as manual arc welding or SMAW, is a welding process widely used in various industrial applications due to its portability and versatility.